Sonar-LaunchPad/StarBase-Wallet-Website/src/faq/ko/about/who-is-building-unstoppable-wallet.md

-# Who is building StarBase?
+# Who is building StarBase Wallet?

 StarBase started in 2021 and is being built by Starship Holdings Co.